 Having experienced this, I would say this Firefly viewing venue at SUNGEI LEBAM was my highlight of the day, especially for these following reasons:

-- the Tom Sawyer’s adventure mood and ambience on a riverboat,
+- the Tom Sawyer’s adventure mood and ambiance on a riverboat,

 - the pretty view of the river and its vegetation as we dined riverside on the riverboat deck.

 - the good weather and the moonlight added to the unique feel of the night out atmosphere

-Some more interesting places in the Desaru area waiting to be discovered
+Some other interesting places in the Desaru area waiting to be discovered

 Even as we chatted with fellow travellers on the cruise, we found out from them, as they shared their day’s adventure, that there were some more places in the Desaru area waiting for me to be discovered and experienced eg Tanjong Balau, the mangrove day cruise.
 The best boat cruises I had were in Luang Prabang in Laos and Chiang Khan in Thailand, but this one would have to wait till the next opportunity!